What's the Difference Between an ACL Sprain and a Tear?

 The anterior cruciate ligament, or ACL, is a powerful ligament that connects your shinbone to your thighbone, ultimately providing you with much-needed stability in the knee.
 This ligament works to aid in forward motion as well as rotational movement of the knee, which is one of the reasons why ACL tears and sprains are so common among athletes.

 An ACL tear occurs when the ligament is torn.
 It is a serious knee injury, and the signs and symptoms are actually quite obvious.
-The most common signs of an ACL tear include:
+The most common symptoms of an ACL tear include:

 • A popping sound in the knee.